 - Video #7 – I don't know what the solution is, but submit an OI anyway

-Hi, I’m Mark Graban, chief improvement officer at KaiNexus, where we make improvement easier…
+Hi, I'm Mark Graban, from KaiNexus, where we make improvement happen…

 If you find yourself being frustrated at work, there's likely a process problem of some sorts behind it.
 If you can, try to think about what the cause of the frustration is – that's an opportunity for improvement.